zicht/z/res/doc/FAQ.md

 components and a shell, and they are all at both our disposal.
 Furthermore, if you ever used bash, you can use Z, you don't need knowledge of much of the Z syntax or architecture to get started real quick.

-# Why not Capistrano, Capifony, Vagrant, Puppet, etc? #
+# Why not Capistrano, Capifony, Puppet, Chef, etc? #
 See above.
+Z does not aim to be a replacement of any of these tools.
+It aims to solve problems you might have.

 # Why is it called Z? #
 We use Z for build, release and integration management at the company where it was originally developed: